Can You Hear Me Now? A Benchmark for Long-Range Graph Propagation: Additional Experimental Analysis

 In the \texttt{sssp} task (\Cref{fig:ablation2_synth_sssp}), increasing graph diameter consistently correlates with rising MAE.
 Model performance divides into three groups, with GraphCON exhibiting the worst performance both in terms of overall MAE and degradation with increasing diameter.
 GCN, GCNII, and GIN show similar values across the task and similar degradation trends.
-Finally, non-dissipative models, GPS Transformer and DRew, once again demonstrate remarkable and consistent performance even on difficult graphs.
+Finally, non-dissipative models, Graph Transformers, and DRew once again demonstrate remarkable and consistent performance even on difficult graphs.
 This trend reinforces the long-range nature of the task, where deeper or more expressive models are required to maintain strong performance.

 On the molecular \echoc{} task (\Cref{fig:ablation2_chem}), test MAE consistent across all ranges, but subtle trends emerge.
-Models like DRew and GPS show stability and even slight improvements for larger molecular graphs, while GCN and GIN degrade more noticeably, confirming their limited capacity to manage increasing molecular complexity.
-Interestingly, GINE performs substantially better than its counterpart GIN, suggesting that edge-level attributes play a crucial role in the \echoc{} regression task. {Similarly to the previous ablation study, we do not include \echoe{}, as it exhibited very similar behavior to \echoc{}.} Additionally, we note that all models exhibit a general performance drop when processing molecular graphs with a diameter greater than 35.
-We attribute this behavior to the original ChEMBL dataset’s distribution, which includes fewer graphs with diameters in the 35–40 range.
-This also impacts our \echoc{} dataset as illustrated in \Cref{fig:chem_statistics}.
-As a result, models have limited opportunity to learn effective representations for such large graphs, which likely contributes to the observed degradation.
+Models like DRew and GPS show stability and even slight improvements for larger molecular graphs.
+Interestingly, GINE performs substantially better than its counterpart GIN, suggesting that edge-level attributes play a crucial role in the \echoc{} regression task.

+On the molecular task \echoe{} (\Cref{fig:ablation2_energy}), a clear trend emerges: test MAE increases with graph diameter across all models.
+However, architectures such as SWAN and DRew exhibit substantially lower sensitivity to diameter, maintaining a nearly constant MAE across the full range.
+Additionally, we note that all models exhibit a general performance drop when processing molecular graphs with a diameter greater than 35.
+We attribute this behavior to the original ChEMBL dataset’s distribution, which includes fewer graphs with diameters in the 35–40 range , as illustrated in \Cref{fig:energy_statistics}.

 Overall, this complementary diameter-wise analysis underlines the necessity for architectures capable of handling variable and large receptive fields.
 It also highlights that while shallow models may perform competitively on small graphs, their limitations become apparent in regimes requiring long-range reasoning.